fffrontoffice/rules/league/dues.md

 ### League Victor Prize

 $5 from every team's dues will go towards a customized piece of apparel for the league champion.
-The design and procurement will be fascilitated by the League Office of Victory Procurement, headed by a vounteer prior to the start of the season.
+The design and procurement will be fascilitated by the League Office of Victory Procurement, headed by a volunteer prior to the start of the season.

 ### Last Place Fee